vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 A powerful feature provided by CF is multi tenancy, where you can create a space for a team, an app or whatever your workflow requires.

-Create and target an organization and space
+Create and target an organization and space.
 ```
 cf create-org test-org
 cf create-space -o test-org test-space